swarbler/bestof/readme.md

 - **2024/??/??:** converted from Google Slides to a PowerPoint
 - **2024/07/12:** moved from PowerPoint to Markdown files
 - **2025/02/09:** public GitHub repository created
-- **2025/02/11:** custom colour scheme, added callouts, added page levels
+- **2025/02/11:** green text, added callouts, added page levels
+- **2025/02/23:** completely new colour scheme, more screenshots added